-- Final exam and/or mid-term exam

-- Written case study based on a body of course work.

-- Projects

-- A collection of several Experiential Learning Evaluations with a final grade and competence check
+- Final exam and/or mid-term exam - Written case study based on a body of course work. - Projects - A collection of several Experiential Learning Evaluations with a final grade and competence check

-- Final research paper

-- Coding audit report

-- A prepared budget

 &quot;© 2023 - Commission on Accreditation for Health Informatics and Information Management Education.
 All rights reserved."